dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 - TCP and IP were adapted because they were available
 - The ISO protocols on the other hand were still being developed

 The <mark style="background: #FF5582A6;">TCP/IP Reference Model</mark> was developed <mark style="background: #FF5582A6;">after</mark> the protocols.

 Specific design goals of this <mark style="background: #FF5582A6;">Reference Model</mark> included:
 - Ability to survive the loss of subnet hardware
 - Ability to handle multiple types of data including files and real-time speech

-These requirements led to the adoption of a connectionless packet-switching network within the <mark style="background: #FF5582A6;">internet</mark> layer
+These requirements led to the adoption of a connectionless packet-switching network within the <mark style="background: #FF5582A6;">internet</mark> layer.

 <mark style="background: #FF5582A6;">The Internet Layer:</mark>
-- This layer is key to the whole architecture
+- This layer is key to the whole architecture.
-- It facilitates hosts injecting packets into any network
+- It facilitates hosts injecting packets into any network.
-- It ensures correct routing of packets to the Destination station
+- It ensures correct routing of packets to the Destination station.

 <mark style="background: #FF5582A6;">The Transport Layer:</mark>
-- Facilitates <mark style="background: #FF5582A6;">end-to-end</mark> communication between the Source and Destination hosts
+- Facilitates <mark style="background: #FF5582A6;">end-to-end</mark> communication between the Source and Destination hosts.

 <mark style="background: #FF5582A6;">Two end-to-end transport protocols have been defined:</mark>
 - <mark style="background: #FF5582A6;">TCP (Transmission Control Protocol):</mark> This is a <mark style="background: #FF5582A6;">reliable</mark>, <mark style="background: #FF5582A6;">connection-oriented</mark> protocol that allows a byte stream originating on one machine to be delivered <mark style="background: #FF5582A6;">without</mark> error to any other machine in the internet.